The Learning Centre:

 - Over-contributions: If you’ve accidentally exceeded your maximum TFSA contribution room for the year, you may be subject to a TFSA tax on excess contributions—and yes, it does happen (with reportedly 20,000 Canadians having over-contributed to their TFSAs during the last tax year according to the Canada Revenue Agency)

-- Non-qualified investments: A one-time tax is payable by a TFSA holder when a non-qualified investment is acquired or previously acquired qualified investment becomes non-qualified (hence the importance of always consulting with a certified financial planner for professional investment advice)
+- Non-qualified investments: A one-time tax is payable by a TFSA holder when a non-qualified investment is acquired or previously acquired qualified investment becomes non-qualified (hence the importance of always consulting with a Certified Financial Planner professional for expert investment advice)

 For specifics on all instances when tax is payable on TFSAs, be sure to visit the CRA’s website.